Harry C. Giese: Community leader

-As founding chairman of the Northern Territory Committee of the Menzies Foundation, he was instrumental in the establishment of the Menzies School of Health Research, serving on its Board of Governors from 1985 to 1995 and as Deputy Chairman from 1987 to 1995.
-His committee brought together as stakeholders the NT government, the Menzies Foundation, the University of Sydney and the embryo Northern Territory University, to set up the now-thriving school.
-It meets the challenges of living in tropical and arid areas, and improving the health of Aboriginal Australians.

-Giese's obituary in the Menzies Foundation Annual Report 1999 said: "the continuing contribution made...to the health of northern Australians is a tribute to the vision, the enthusiasm and the advocacy of Harry Giese, who first identified the need for such a School, and who later vigorously pursued its establishment and strongly supported its work".
+As Founding chairman of the Northern Territory Committee of the Menzies Foundation, he was instrumental in the establishment of the Menzies School of Health Research, serving on its Board of Governors from 1985 to 1995 and as deputy chairman from 1987 to 1995.
+His committee brought together as stakeholders the NT government, the Menzies Foundation, the University of Sydney, and the embryonic Northern Territory University, to set up the now-thriving Menzies School of Health Research, which meets the challenges of living in tropical and arid areas and improving the health of Aboriginal Australians.
+His obituary in the Menzies Foundation Annual Report 1999 said that "the continuing contribution made {by the School] ...to the health of northern Australians is a tribute to the vision, the enthusiasm and the advocacy of Harry Giese, who first identified the need for such a School, and who later vigorously pursued its establishment and strongly supported its work".